Assignment Help

 Make a Decision and Interpret in Context

 If p < α: reject H₀.
-Conclude the data provide sufficient evidence against H₀ at the α significance level.
-If p ≥ α: fail to reject H₀.
 Always interpret the result in the substantive context of your research — statistical significance is not the same as practical significance.
 Report effect sizes alongside p-values.

 Confidence Intervals: Sampling Distributions Applied to Estimation

-If hypothesis testing asks "is the population parameter consistent with this specific value?" then confidence intervals ask "what range of values is the population parameter consistent with, given our sample?"
-Both questions are answered using the same sampling distribution machinery — confidence intervals are just another application of the same framework.
+Confidence intervals and hypothesis testing are two applications of the same sampling distribution machinery.
 Understanding them through the lens of sampling distributions is far more illuminating than the rote formula approach many courses teach.

 What a Confidence Interval Actually Means

-A 95% confidence interval for μ does not mean there's a 95% probability that the true μ lies within the interval calculated from your data.
-The true μ is a fixed (unknown) constant — it's either in the interval or it isn't.
+A 95% confidence interval for μ does not mean there’s a 95% probability that the true μ lies within the interval calculated from your data.
 The correct interpretation: if you repeatedly drew samples of size n and constructed a 95% CI from each, approximately 95% of those intervals would contain the true μ.
 The 95% refers to the long-run success rate of the procedure, not the probability of any specific interval containing μ.

 CI for μ (σ known): x̄ ± z*·(σ/√n)